Advertiser Disclosure

 • Foreign Transaction Fees: None

-To help ease the sting of being in coach, you’ll also get 25% back on inflight purchases, great for grabbing an alcoholic drink onboard.
-The cards also come with a 1,500 tier qualifying points towards A-List status for every $5,000 you spend annually, making it even easier to earn A-List status, which comes with additional perks.
+To help ease the sting of being in coach, you also get 25% back on inflight purchases, great for grabbing an alcoholic drink on board.
+The cards also come with a 2,500 tier qualifying points toward A-List status for every $5,000 you spend annually, making it even easier to earn A-List status, which comes with additional perks.

-You can also utilize the up to $200 airline credit you receive on The Platinum Card® from American Express.
-You’ll need to select Southwest Airlines as your preferred airline at the start of the year, but when you do, you’ll have up to $200 to use on any miscellaneous fees associated with Southwest travel.
-Both EarlyBird Check-In (which we’ll review later) and Upgraded Boarding count for this purpose.
+You can also utilize the up-to-$200 airline credit you receive on the Platinum Card® from American Express (enrollment required).
+You need to select Southwest Airlines as your preferred airline at the start of the year, but when you do, you have up to $200 to use on any miscellaneous fees associated with Southwest travel.
+Assigned seating counts for this purpose.

 Our Take